What Are Fixed, Floating & Fractional Timeshare Weeks?

 What are fixed, floating and fractional timeshare weeks?
 Some people have a place that is very special to them that they look forward to traveling back to year after year and like fractional or fixed weeks better.
-And then some people like to go somewhere new every time they go on vacation.
+And then some people like to go somewhere new every time they go on vacation and prefer floating weeks.

 - Fixed Timeshare Week: The exact same vacation week at the exact same property every single year.

-- Floating Timeshare Week: You own the rights to a week, usually at your home resort where you purchased your timeshare from.
+- Floating Timeshare Week: You own the rights to a week, usually at your home resort where you purchased from.

 - Fractional Timeshare Week: Similar to a fixed week, except better for extended stays and long vacations.